Preference Adaptive and Sequential Text-to-Image Generation: User Model

 \subsection{Architecture}

 Our score function utilizes pre-trained CLIP-ViT-L-14 \cite{clip} text and image encoders, augmented with user-specific encoders (one per user type).
 These user encoders transform CLIP embeddings into user-type-specific representations, capturing individual preferences for images and prompts.
-The final score for an image-prompt pair is calculated as the inner product of the user-specific image and text embeddings, scaled by a learned temperature parameter.
+The final score for an image-prompt pair is calculated as the inner product of the user-specific image and text embeddings, scaled by a learned temperature parameter (see a schematic of our arch. in \cref{fig:user_arch}).

 We modified the CLIP encoders by removing the output l2-normalization.
-User preferences are modeled by a four-layer fully connected network, structured as $d_{CLIP} - d_{CLIP} \times 2 - d_{CLIP} \times 4 - d_{CLIP} \times K$, where $d_{CLIP}=768$ denotes the output dimension of the CLIP encoders.
+User preferences are modeled by a four-layer fully connected network with ReLU activation, structured as $d_{CLIP} - d_{CLIP} \times 2 - d_{CLIP} \times 4 - d_{CLIP} \times K$, where $d_{CLIP}=768$ denotes the output dimension of the CLIP encoders.
 The final layer is partitioned into $K$ vectors, each of dimension $d_{CLIP}$, representing the different user types.
-These vectors act as residual offsets to the original CLIP output, individually added to it before a final l2-normalization ensures each user score falls within the range $[0,1]$.
-This architecture is illustrated in \cref{fig:apndx_arch}
+These vectors act as residual offsets to the original CLIP output, individually added to it before a final $\ell_2$-normalization ensures each user score falls within the range $[0,1]$.
+Each user score is multiplied by a learned temperature parameter.
+This architecture is illustrated in \cref{fig:apndx_arch}.
+As for the temperature model, we use a two-layer fully connected network with ReLU activation, followed by a scaled Sigmoid function to bound the output in the range $[0, \tau_{max}]$.
+The network receives the utility score for each prompt candidate and produces the choice temperature scalar at the output.